 - Continue to practice a good oral hygiene routine.

-- Brush twice a day using Sonicare Electric toothbrush with fluoride toothpaste.
+- Brush twice a day using Sonicare Electric toothbrush with fluoridated toothpaste.

-- Floss between teeth using a Waterpik at least once a day.
+- Floss between teeth using string floss or a Waterpik at least once a day.

-- Use a tongue scraper and clean your tongue.
+- Use a tongue scraper to clean your tongue.